sil3nz3r/AndroidSampleCode/README.md

 CountPersistentStorage - screen rotation, app life cycle and persistent storage using Shared Preferences

+GenericActivity - Activity with custom data and using internal assets (images)

 <h3>If you want to download and run a program here:</h3>

 1. click on "Download ZIP" (or better yet, clone the repository to your compture.
 If you clone you can pull changes and always have the latest projects on your computer)